do-adams/tastyfi.me/README.md

 CLIENT_SECRET=<spotify_client_secret>
 REDIRECT_URI=<redirect_uri_for_spotify_authentication>
 ```

+The `REDIRECT_URI` should be the same as the Redirect URI registered with your Spotify application.

 Tastyfi.me already comes with preconfigured runtime values for Application Variables. **You'll just need to provide the Spotify Variables values if you're only interested in deploying to a local instance**.

 ##### 4. How to Deploy: